Privacy Notice

 Data security

-All data you provide us is stored on secure servers in the UK.
+Personal data you provide to us is stored on secure servers operated by our service providers.
 We implement technical and organisational security measures to protect the personal data we process.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Automated processing